alsoicode/todos-app/README.md

 These are the bare-minium instructions for running this code.
 These instructions assume you have Python 2.6.x or higher installed on your development computer.
 Django 1.5.x has experimental support for Python 3, but I would recommend staying with Python 2.7.x

 First, you'll need to clone this repo to your local machine.
 Then create a SQLite database for the project to use.
-I would recommend using the SQLite Management Tool in Firefox.
+I would recommend using the [SQLite Manager Tool](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) in Firefox.
 Name the database "todos.sqlite" and save it to the db folder in the project.

 Next you'll want to get the project dependencies installed via Pip.
 See: https://pypi.python.org/pypi/pip for more information on PIP, and also these instructions for installation for Python and friends: